tbrowder/Raku-Advent/tbrowder.md

 Santa's IT department was now fully invested in using Raku and it was paying off in increased programmer efficiency as well as toy output.
 But old elf Eli, a system administrator, was grumbling to himself that it was a lot of work keeping the many hosts (mostly GNU/Linux, for great savings on hardware) with many different Linux flavors current given the rapid development of Raku.

-He had been trying to convince his boss to gradually convert all systems to Debian but his boss was reluctant to do so because of a conundrum: Debian has a long development cycle (good for IT stability) but Raku has a short development cycle (roughly monthly).
+He had been trying to convince his boss to gradually convert all systems to Debian, but his boss was reluctant to do so because of a conundrum: Debian has a long development cycle (good for IT stability) but Raku has a short development cycle (roughly monthly).
 Systems other than Debian tended to keep Raku more current and typically stayed within 12 months of the latest Raku.
 But that effort often resulted in more OS maintenance than Debian required.
 (Note the proliferation of Linux flavors had come about due to flashy young elves, freshly out of grad school, who favored the OS-of-the-month they used in school.
 To Eli's chagrin, Santa was a softy and too kind to interfere.)

 Eli had long ago selected Debian as his choice of GNU/Linux systems for several reasons including its program packaging system as well as its roughly three-year upgrade cycle.
 Unfortunately, that conflicted with Raku's almost monthly upgrade cycle.
 Given the long cycle, Debian's Raku version tended to be quite outdated (although usable for most purposes).
 Eli wanted a maintainable way to keep Raku current as well as make it a primary coding language on each new system.